About Summer Scientist Week

 Families are invited to spend half a day at the University to play lots of fun games that will help us with our research.
 By taking part, children (and parents) get to learn about how the mind and brain work by experiencing real science first-hand.

 There are lots of other activities such as face painting and colouring competitions to keep children entertained too.

 Our Summer Scientist Weeks have taken place for a number of years, and they are a great success.
 Each year there is a new theme, and children (and parents) can get involved in hands-on science experiments and activities.
-This year’s theme is evaluating sources of information, but in previous years we have covered social development and learning and doing maths, which you can find out more about here: www.sumproject.org.uk.
+This year’s theme is movement and coordination, but in previous years we have covered evaluating sources of information, social development and learning and doing maths.

 Children complete a ‘log book’ to record the games they have taken part in and receive a small gift at the end of the session.
 Parents can follow up on our findings after the event by looking at our Facebook page.

 See our image gallery for a taste of the activities included